mrkenkre/INFO7255-BigDataIndexing/README.md

 - Maven
 - Redis Server
 - Elasticsearch and Kibana (Local or cloud-based)
+- RabbitMQ

 # Build and Run

 Follow these steps to build and run the project:

+1. Start RabbitMQ
+2. Start Elasticsearch
+3. Start Redis
-1. Run as Spring Boot Application in any IDE.
+4. Run as Spring Boot Application in any IDE.

 # Querying Elasticsearch